 This is interesting and the advancements are similar to the world of digital vs litho printing.
 The traditional litho method is still considered to be the superior method in terms of colour accuracy and detail.
 The digital side of things gets better year by year, making it accessible, quicker and more costs effective for printers, especially in the ‘one-off’ personalised area.
 I predict that this’ll be a trend as more printers can branch out to garment print options.

 Did you spot any big innovations or anything that looks like it’ll be a big deal for the print industry?

 In my opinion, most of the advancements appear to be in speed and efficiency and sizes of equipment which are available today.
 There are a lot more machinery models available across the production scale now, not simply entry-level and top of the range equipment, meaning that wherever your volume or demand is, it’s much easier to find the right piece of kit for your customers’ needs.

 There were a few stands showcasing 3D printers, some with some amazing output but this still has a long way to go before it becomes viable for an on-demand print business, due to the speed of the output at present.

 Printed electronics could be one to watch but we will have to watch that space and see.

 What are your three key takeaways from FESPA?

 - The Textile and garment printing space is a fast growing and exciting new world.
 Whether or not you’ll see Printed.com offering it as a service is a question for our customers…

-- The wealth of machinery available knows no boundaries and more and more manufacturers are entering into the print world with new equipment which will only open more opportunities in the future.
+- The wealth of machinery available knows no boundaries and more manufacturers are entering into the print world with new equipment.
+This will only open more opportunities in the future.